FITeagle/adapters/abstract/README.md

 FITeagle :: Adapter :: AbstractAdapter
 =============================

-run install.sh
-to build and install the abstract classes to your local maven repository
+To deploy the current verison of the jar that the other adapters depend on:

-Even better: run mvn deploy
+mvn deploy